-- 5.22 We propose to curtail the forecast cost increase for the MERC renewal in 2024-25, from 10% real price increases to 5%.
-For GNI (UK), we reduced the AGI Maintenance line in Planned Maintenance by 10% in years four and five and did not adjust the other cost lines which are delivered through the MERC and are affected by the forecast increase to achieve this outcome.. - 5.23 We have taken a different approach for MEL as we consider the reduction to its forecast will happen through our proposed frontier shift.
-MEL's real price effects (RPE) forecast8 was higher than RPI and we propose not to accept this in favour of an RPI-X approach.
-We are comfortable that the proposed post-efficiency allowances for MEL already dampen future costs and no further disallowance is proposed. - 5.24 One of MEL's repex projects, entitled Civil Works, will have no allowance in the repex budget, but we consider that the costs may be required as maintenance activities, so £25k per year has been added to the maintenance budget. - 5.25 We consider it reasonable to see the value of the work that both companies are undertaking in respect of their asset management systems by the start of the GT27 price control review.
-At that point the companies should provide better data to underpin both their projected repex and maintenance expenditure. - 5.26 GNI (UK) did not provide a forecast income for the reserved capacity at Haynestown, so we have included a forecast of £0.9m per year under uncontrollable opex.
-This income has been excluded from the total cost assessment to allow a clearer comparison. - 5.27 UR proposed allowances, compared to the company submissions are summarised in the following tables.
-These tables include the TSO forecasts for GMO NI costs and are shown pre efficiency adjustments.
+- We have taken a different approach for MEL as we consider the reduction to its forecast will happen through our frontier shift.
+MEL's real price effects (RPE) forecast9 was higher than RPI and we propose not to accept this in favour of an RPI-X approach.
+We are comfortable that the post-efficiency allowances for MEL already dampen future costs and no further disallowance is required. - 5.27 One of MEL's repex projects, entitled Civil Works, will have no allowance in the repex budget, but we consider that the costs may be required as maintenance activities, so £30k per year has been added to the maintenance budget. - 5.28 We consider it reasonable to see the value of the work that both companies are undertaking in respect of their asset management systems by the start of the GT27 price control review.
+At that point the companies should provide better data to underpin both their projected repex and maintenance expenditure. - 5.29 GNI (UK) did not provide a forecast income for the reserved capacity at Haynestown, so we have included a forecast income of £0.9m per year under uncontrollable opex.
+This income has been excluded from the total cost assessment to allow a clearer comparison. - 5.30 MEL finalised the procurement process for the SNIP Agent contract after publication of the draft determination.
+The contract, which was won by the incumbent, will cost 67% more than the business plan forecast, with the total allowance increasing from £4.21m to £7.03m.
+Although MEL provided some evidence to explain the increase and the procurement process that they followed, it was disappointing that they had not foreseen such a large cost increase. - 5.31 UR allowances, compared to the company submissions are summarised in the following tables.
+These tables include the TSO forecasts including repex and market opex, GMO NI costs and are shown pre-efficiency adjustments.